Grow cold-hardy vegetables in winter

 Pick a vigorous, tall-growing variety to give plenty of leafy growth.
 Start the seedlings off in a greenhouse or cold frame, sowing two to three seeds per pot or module cell.
 Once the seedlings have filled their modules they can be planted out to leave 8 inches between each clump.
 Cover the newly planted shoots with horticultural fleece to help them get going.
 Pick little and often by snipping off just above the second set of leaves.

-Many leafy salads such as winter-hardy lettuces and endive can be sown inside a greenhouse or cold frame, or under row covers or cloches.
-Alternatively you can sow into modules and grow on before planting out into greenhouse borders or containers.
+You can sow seeds inside a greenhouse, a cold frame, or under row covers or cloches.
+Or, you can sow into small trays with grow lights indoors.
 Space plants at least 10 inches apart to give them plenty of room.
 Pick just a few leaves from each plant at a time to avoid exhausting the plant.

 As with any early-sown vegetables, choose varieties suited to sowing in cooler weather.
 Sow into module trays then plant out once the young plants have established, usually within four to six weeks.
 Plant them 9 inches apart.

-Spinach is ready to sow under cover from late winter, as light levels start to improve from their midwinter low.
+Spinach is the classic cold-hearty veggie and ready to sow under cover from late winter, as light levels start to improve from their midwinter low.
 Spinach is crammed full of vitamins and iron, making it a valuable crop for health as well as taste.

 Green Onions (or Scallions)